tesla-project/tip/README.md

     * TOKEN_ISSUER: Name to use as issuer of the issued tokens
     * TEP_ADDRESS: Full address with protocol and port for the TEP.
 Is used to send the public keys for token signature validation.
+    * TEP_ENFORCE_KEY_SHARING: If enabled, an error is returned if the public key cannot be shared with TEP.
+Otherwise, only an error is shown on logs.
     * SEND_PUBLIC_KEY: Enable or disable the public key sharing with TEP.
 If "1", everytime a new key pair for a user is generated for token signature, the publica key will be delivered to TEP.
 Otherwise, there is no communication with TEP.